percona/portal-doc/docs/advisors/checks/mongodb-journal.md

 # MongoDB journal enabled

 ## Description
-This check warns if the journal is not enabled.
+This advisor warns if the journal is not enabled.
 This is dangerous because you could have a serious issue for data durability in case of a failure.

 For Production systems, enable journal to ensure that data files are valid/recoverable.